 If you’re 65 or older and feel like you need a nap, go ahead and take one.
 Odds are, you’ll feel sharper, better, and refreshed after you wake up.

 As an older adult, avoiding naps when you’re tired can weaken your immune system and put you at risk.
 People are more susceptible to getting sick when tired and or sleep-deprived.
 Even though you feel that you’re getting a good night’s sleep every night, chances are your body needs more rest throughout the day.
-Whether you’re young or old, avoiding sleep when you need it the most can make you groggy, irritable, and sluggish, as well as more susceptible to colds and other potentially serious long-term illnesses.
+Whether you’re young or old, avoiding sleep when you need it the most can make you groggy, irritable, and sluggish.
+You are also more susceptible to colds and other potentially serious long-term illnesses.

-Excessive Napping Could be a Sign of Something More Serious
+Could Excessive Napping Could be a Sign of Something More Serious?

-Many conditions that contribute to fatigue can be extremely dangerous and life-threatening.
-The key to detecting these conditions is to learn how to distinguish fatigue from a senior’s normal capacity for napping.
+Many conditions that contribute to fatigue and malaise can be extremely dangerous and life-threatening.
+The key to detecting these conditions is to learn how to distinguish fatigue from a normal nap.

 When to be Concerned if Seniors Have Fatigue

-Although medical treatment for conditions like heart disease, kidney disease, and cancer is expensive, it doesn’t change their necessity and many seniors have a difficult time finding the money to afford treatment.
+Although medical treatment for conditions like heart disease, kidney disease, and cancer is expensive, it doesn’t change their necessity.
+Not all health insurance cover all costs and many seniors have a difficult time finding a way to pay for these expensive treatments.

 You can sell your life insurance policy for a lump sum of cash in a transaction called a life settlement and there are benefits to this option.
-The key is to work with a trust worthy provider to purchase your policy.
+The key is to work with a trusted provider to sell your life policy.
 If you’re unsure about finding a buyer by yourself, you can enlist the services of MRE Finance to do the heavy lifting for you.

 MRE Finance are the Experts to Help You